 3. Eat Healthy Foods

 The Word of Wisdom is no well-kept secret in the Church.
-In fact, even those who don't know much about Mormons at all usually have heard that we don't smoke or drink alcohol or coffee.
+In fact, even those who don't know much about Latter-day Saints at all usually have heard that we don't smoke or drink alcohol or coffee.
 And although there are times when some of us read between the lines and when culture and commandment get confused (think of the age-old controversy of caffeine, as an example), for the most part, we're all pretty familiar with our commitment to D&C 89.

 ► You'll also like: Caffeine: What the Prophets Have Actually Said